Key Stage 3: Textiles

 Design a cloak that could have been used by King Richard or Queen Anne on ceremonial occasions.
 Use the personal colours of murrey and blue and incorporate one or more personal badges or symbols.

 If you have the facilities and material, make your design into a cloak and model it for a photo.
 Fifteenth century cloaks would be made of wool, chosen for warmth.
-Wool production from sheep was a major industry in medieval England and provided a large amount of money for landowners and to the king to run the government.
+Wool production from sheep was a major industry in medieval England and provided a large amount of money for landowners and for the king to run the government.